ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/asis_frameless.md

 ---
+noindex: true
-Title: "Frameless Plots - ScottPlot 4.1 Cookbook"
+title: "Frameless Plots - ScottPlot 4.1 Cookbook"
 Description: "Frameless plots can display data that appraoches the edge of the figure."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71